Nature of the Award

 The purpose of the award is to assist a student in a Master’s or doctoral program in attending the ASIS&T Annual Meeting by defraying travel expenses.

-- Applicants must be SIG ED members at the time of application.
+- Applicants must be ASIS&T members at the time of application with preference given to those who are SIG ED members.
 (If you are not a member, you can join now.
 See the welcome page to learn how.)

 - Applicants must be currently enrolled in a graduate (doctoral or Master’s) program.